A driven quantum superconducting circuit with multiple tunable degeneracies

 Both the \textit{discrete cancellation} and the overall \textit{continuous reduction} of tunneling now in the excited state manifold of the squeeze-driven Kerr oscillator is accessed by performing spectroscopy measurements as a function of $\Delta$, which we show in \Cref{fig:3}\textbf{F} for $\epsilon_2/K = 2.17$.
 The measurement protocol is shown in \Cref{fig:3}\textbf{D}.
 We prepare a localized well state in a manner that is similar to the protocols of \Cref{fig:1,fig:2}.
 To locate the frequency of the excited states, we apply a probe tone at variable frequency in the vicinity of the SNAIL transmon resonance $\omega_a$ and measure the well-switching probability.
 When the probe is resonant with a transition to a state close to the barrier maximum, this probability is increased.
 The experimental results are shown in \Cref{fig:3}\textbf{F}.
-The colored dashed lines (orange and blue) in the lower panel are obtained from an exact diagonalization of the static-effective Hamiltonian \cref{eq:Heff} with no adjustable parameters.
+The colored dashed lines (orange and blue) in the lower panel are obtained from an exact diagonalization of the static effective Hamiltonian \cref{eq:Heff} with no adjustable parameters.
 The crossings of levels are marked with circles.
 The data also shows that the level crossings are accompanied by a continuous reduction of the braiding amplitude with $\Delta$.
 The corresponding reduction of the tunnel splitting is the manifestation associated with a generic double-well Hamiltonian while the braiding reflects interference specific to our particular Hamiltonian, resulting from its underlying driven character.
+The level of experimental control achieved allows us to observe in this data the joint presence of the \textit{exact discrete symmetry} and the \textit{approximate continuous symmetry} in our bosonic system.